vaulot/vaulot.academic.site/content/home/about.md

   course = "PhD in Oceanography" institution = "Massachusetts Institute of Technology" year = 1985

 +++

 After attending the Ecole Polytechnique in Paris and working for a few years, I did a PhD with Penny Chisholm at MIT, Cambridge, USA, working on the cell cycle regulation of phytoplankton.
 Since 1985, I have been part of CNRS, working at the Station Biologique of Roscoff (France).
 I am focusing on the diversity and ecology of eukaryotic picophytoplankton, more specifically the green algae, but also of other groups like bolidophytes and haptophytes involved in symbioses with cyanobacteria.
 I am also the creator and scientific director of the Roscoff Culture Collection.
+I am currently spending one year at Nanyang Technological University in Singapore as a visiting Professor.

 {{% staticref "files/CV_English_Vaulot.pdf" %}}Download  CV{{% /staticref %}}